Combining Textual and Structural Information for Premise Selection in Lean: Methodology

 \subsection{Other optimizations}

 We use an ensemble of six independently-trained models (N=6), averaging their outputs to form the final prediction.
 This approach mitigates initialization sensitivity, which is a known issue in GNNs~\citep{gnn_init}.
 In addition, we apply exponential model averaging (EMA) to further improve performance and generalization~\citep{ema}.
+Finally, compared to LLMs, GNNs use relatively less memory, removing the need to sample negative examples.
+We thus simply use all other premises in the library as negatives.